 Why are crews divided this way?

 The above and below the line terms come directly from budgeting.
 Film-production budget sheets were traditionally divided into two sections by a line.
-This budgetary line is why crew members are placed either above or below the ‘line’.
+This budgetary line is why all film crew positions are placed either above or below the ‘line.’

-Crew members placed below the line are typically budgeted at a ‘variable rate’, meaning that their pay can fluctuate based on certain factors affecting a production.
-If we were to look at the earnings of a best boy as an example, they may earn more than their standard rate on a day that runs long or pushes past lunch, and they will continue to be paid more for additional days of shooting or reshoots if they are brought back later on.
+Crew members placed 'below' are typically budgeted at a ‘variable rate,’ meaning that their pay can fluctuate based on certain factors affecting a production.
+If we were to look at the earnings of a best boy as an example.
+They may earn more than their standard rate on a day that runs long or pushes past lunch, and they will continue to be paid more for additional days of shooting or reshoots if they are brought back later on.

 By the same token, that same best boy will not be paid for any days spent off-set, meaning if shooting is delayed, a day of production is canceled, or a scene/location is cut from the production schedule, that best boy may end up earning less money overall than they would have otherwise.

-In the video below, Crash Course explains how and why certain film crew positions are placed above the line or below the line.
+In the video below, Crash Course explains how and why certain film crew positions are placed on either side of the line.

 The term ‘below the line’ first worked its way into filmmaking vocabulary as a purely budgetary term, but is now used to denote the level of importance and creative influence of crew members as well.

 The short answer is: most of them.
 The long answer is: every film crew position aside from producers, directors, screenwriters, and the principal cast.
 This includes the likes of grips, gaffers, best boys, key grips, PAs, set dressers, extras, supporting actors, stunt performers, SPFX artists, UPMs, 1st and 2nd ADs, craft services, certain talent, etc, etc.